marios-zindilis/website-sources/posts/mediawiki-upgrade-to-1-19-0-regression/index.md

 title: MediaWiki upgrade to 1.19.0 regression
 Author: Marios Zindilis
 first-published: 2012-05-11
+description: How to work around a regression in the 1.19.0 version of MediaWiki
 ---

 Upgrade from an earlier version to 1.19.0 breaks some installations, with error: